User-friendly introduction to PAC-Bayes bounds: Online Learning

 In particular, when $\Theta$ is finite with ${\rm card}(\Theta)=M$ and $\pi$ is uniform, the restriction of the infimum to Dirac masses leads to

 and thus with $\eta = \frac{2}{C}\sqrt{\frac{2\log(M)}{T}}$,

-\end{thm} Choices of $\eta$ that do not depend on the time horizon $T$ are possible~\cite{ces2006}.
-Smaller regret bounds, up to $\log(T)$ or even constants, are known under stronger assumptions~\cite{ces2006,aud2009}.
-We refer the reader to~\cite{shalev2011online,orabona2019modern} for more up to date introductions to online learning.
+\end{theorem} Choices of $\eta$ that do not depend on the time horizon $T$ are possible~\citep{ces2006}.
+Smaller regret bounds, up to $\log(T)$ or even constants, are known under stronger assumptions~\citep{ces2006,aud2009}.
+We refer the reader to \citet{shalev2011online,orabona2019modern} for more up to date introductions to online learning.

-While there is no stochastic assumption on the data in Theorem~\ref{thm:regret}, it is possible to deduce inequalities in probability or in expectation from it under a additional assumptions (for example, the assumption that the data is i.i.d).
-This is described for example in Chapter 5 in~\cite{shalev2011online}, but does not always lead to optimal rates.
-A more up-to-date discussion on this topic with more general results can be found in~\cite{bil2020}.
+While there is no stochastic assumption on the data in Theorem~\ref{thm:regret}, it is possible to deduce inequalities in probability or in expectation from it under an additional assumption (for example, the assumption that the data is i.i.d.).
+This is described for example in \citet[Chapter 5]{shalev2011online}, but does not always lead to optimal rates.
+For more up-to-date discussion on this topic with more general results, see~\citet{bil2020}.
+It is also possible to use tools from sequential predictions to derive PAC-Bayes bounds~\citep{jang2023tighter}.

-Finally, note that many other strategies than EWA are studied: online gradient algorithm, follow-the-regularized-leader (FTRL), online mirror descent (OMD)...
-EWA is actually derived as a special case of FTRL and OMD in many references (e.g~\cite{shalev2011online}) but conversely,~\cite{hoeven2018many,khan2021bayesian} derive OMD and online gradient a EWA applied with various approximations (compare to Section~\ref{section:first:step} and the remark that on can use PAC-Bayes inequalities to provide generalization error bounds on non-Bayesian methods like the ERM).
+Finally, we mention that many other strategies than EWA are studied: online gradient algorithm, follow-the-regularized-leader (FTRL), online mirror descent (OMD)...
+EWA is actually derived as a special case of FTRL and OMD in many references~\citep{shalev2011online} and conversely, \citet{hoeven2018many,khan2021bayesian} derive OMD and online gradient as approximations of EWA.
+Regret bounds for variational approximations of EWA were proved by~\citet{che2019b}.
+More generally,~\citet{NEURIPS2022_a4d991d5,neu2023online2pac} proved PAC-Bayes regret bounds, that allow to recover regret bounds for EWA, variational approximations and potentially more methods.
+Here, we point out a similarity to Section~\ref{section:first:step}: we remarked that one can use PAC-Bayes inequalities to provide generalization error bounds on non-Bayesian methods like the ERM. \citet{haddouche2023pac,rod2023} recently used this approach to prove PAC-Bayes bounds with heavy-tailed losses.

-\subsubsection{Bandits and reinforcement learning (RL)}
+\subsection{Bandits and reinforcement learning (RL)}